JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 ***

-The next day I called them up and was clearly on the phone with someone who thought it was a joke or something that some young kid was calling him up asking about an Atari 810 disk drive cable.
+The next day I called them up.
+The guy on the phone seemed to think it was a joke or something that some young kid was calling him up asking about an Atari 810 disk drive cable.

 “Sure we have that.
 Power supply too,” the guy said, “So what are your hours I asked?” and with that I made note of the hours, cost and everything and shared it with my dad.

 “Okay, next weekend.
 Good?” he said and I agreed.

-The next weekend my dad had already figured out what train we needed to take.
+By the time the next weekend rolled around, my dad had already figured out what train we needed to take.
 I am pretty sure we needed to get to 72nd Street on the Upper West Side and my dad had already mapped it out.

 So we headed out there, got of the train and headed to some tree-lined block filled with old buildings.
-When we got to the place, it wasn’t a regular storefront but rather one of those basement stores that just had some tin sign hanging out front.
+When we got to the place, it wasn’t a regular storefront but rather one of those basement stores that just had some tin sign hanging out front near the garbage cans.

 I went downstairs with my dad and headed to the counter.
 Seemed like the place was a service and repair shop so it made sense they were in this basement space.
 The guy behind the counter was a bit stunned when he realized I was the kid that called up a week earlier, but was happy to oblige.